gokul-nath-s/Build-the-Network-and-Configure-Basic-Device-Settings-and-Configure-DHCPv6/README.md

 # Build-the-Network-and-Configure-Basic-Device-Settings-and-Configure-DHCPv6

 ## Overview

-This project involved building and configuring a network to ensure smooth and efficient device communication using DHCPv6.
+This project involved building and configuring a network to ensure smooth and efficient device communication using DHCPv6, all implemented in a CISCO Packet Tracer file.
 The exercise was divided into several parts, each focusing on different aspects of network setup, configuration, and verification.

 ## Project Breakdown